Mark R. Shulman

 HIST 2035

 In a global landscape pocked by genocide, wars of choice, piracy, and international terrorism, what good is international law?
 Can it mean anything without a global police force and a universal judiciary?
 Is “might makes right” the only law that works?
 Or is it true that “most states comply with most of their obligations most of the time”?
 These essential questions frame the contemporary practice of law across borders.
-This lecture provides an overview of international law—its doctrine, theory, and practice.
-The course addresses a wide range of issues, including the bases and norms of international law, the law of war, human-rights claims, domestic implementation of international norms, treaty interpretation, and state formation/succession.
+This lecture will provide an overview of international law—its doctrine, theory, and practice.
+The course addresses a wide range of issues, including the bases and norms of international law, the law of war, human-rights claims, domestic implementation of international norms, treaty interpretation, and state formation and succession.

 Faculty